Visiting a Basque cider house and having a true Basque cider house experience is a must-do for curious food lovers.

 Tortilla de bacalao (An omelet made with salted cod)

-Txuleta (an enormous bone-in steak cooked rare)
+Txuleta (an enormous bone-in t-bone steak cooked rare)

 But before talking about the cider, I’d like to explain something the owner, Inaxio Begiristain told us.
-“I don’t want anyone to confuse a cider house with a restaurant” he said, “this is a workshop, a town.”
+“I don’t want anyone to confuse a cider house with a restaurant,” he said, “this is a workshop, a town.”
 That’s something you should have clear before heading north to try the delicacies in the photos above, you are not going to a restaurant.

-Not to be confused with a restaurant
+Basque Cider Houses – Not to be confused with a restaurant

 First of all, cider houses are seasonal.
 Opening anywhere from mid-January (the 19th of January is the official date) to late February, most cider houses then close at the beginning of May.
 During this period, people come from near and far to taste the year’s cider, and restaurants all throughout Spain place big orders when they find one that they like.

 The cider house atmosphere is completely informal.
-There are no tableclothes, and no special requests.
+There are no tablecloths and no special requests.
 The menu cannot be changed, vegetarians are not welcome, and don’t even think about ordering coffee after your meal.
 And while Martitxonea Sagardotegia was warm enough, many cider houses don’t provide heat for their guests– though as the cider starts flowing you won’t even notice!

-History of Cider
+History of Basque Cider Houses

 This may sound impossible, but cider houses in this region of Spain didn’t use to serve food at all.
 The Sagardotegia originated in the 11th century as places where people would come to taste the year’s cider, and since they preferred not to drink on an empty stomach, they’d bring food to prepare there.
 Over the years members of Northern Spain’s many gastronomic societies would go as a group, and cooking at the cider house became the norm.

-How to Pour
+How to Pour Basque Cider

-Unlike the “throwing” pour technique popular at Asturian stlye cider houses (where the waiters come over to the table with a bottle of cider and proceed to lift the bottle high above their heads, pouring the perfect stream of cider into the short cider glass below) Basque and Navarran cider houses do things differently.
+Unlike the “throwing” pour technique popular at Asturian style cider houses (where the waiters come over to the table with a bottle of cider and proceed to lift the bottle high above their heads, pouring the perfect stream of cider into the short cider glass below) Basque cider houses do things differently.
 Since they offer their guests the opportunity to taste their ciders straight from the barrels, there are no bottles involved.

 Instead, you simply take your glass and approach your barrel of choice.
 It is best to go in a team, as you want to start to serve yourself with your cider glass as low as possible– almost touching the floor.
 Your partner can turn on the tap, as you slowly raise your glass towards the barrel.
 When you have about five ounces inside your glass your partner takes over with his glass, trying not to waste any cider.
 Your cider should have aerated and have a bit of foam, and you should drink it fast!